 ComReg can only resolve disputes about regulated postal services and that have exhausted all the steps of the postal service provider’s Complaints and Redress Procedures (or Code of Practice).

-Owing to the issues arising due to the Covid-19 crisis, in the interests of postal service users and in order to ensure all applications for Section 43(3) dispute resolution are managed efficiently, until further notice ComReg is only accepting applications for section 43(3) dispute resolution submitted electronically by email.
+In the interests of postal service users and in order to ensure all applications for Section 43(3) dispute resolution are managed efficiently, ComReg requests that section 43(3) dispute resolution are submitted electronically by email.
+In the event that you are unable to submit an application electronically, ComReg can accept postal submissions.

 The following steps should be followed in the event that section 43(3) dispute resolution is sought: